Kolyunya/yii2-http-authorization/README.md

 ## Usage example

-You may specify users credentials in the `behaviors` method like this.
-Otherwise users credentials will be retrieved from the `Yii::$app->params['users']` array.
+Users credentials are represented as an associative array which may be defined in two different ways.
+You may either specify the `users` property of the filter or the application parameter `Yii::$app->params['users']`.

 ~~~php
 public function behaviors()